Function-Correcting Partition Codes

 The aim is to construct codes that perform this task as required.
 Instead of working with the function values directly, we define codes based on partitions of the domain and refer to them as {\it function-correcting partition codes (FCPCs)}.
 The setup is illustrated in Fig. \ref{fig:FCPC_setup}.
-Since every function naturally partitions its domain into preimage sets, these FCPCs can be used as function-correcting codes.
-In fact, each function induces a natural partition of the domain into its preimage sets, and a function-correcting code is exactly the function-correcting partition code defined with respect to this induced partition.
-This makes FCPCs a direct generalization of function-correcting codes.
+Since every function naturally partitions its domain into preimage sets, these FCPCs can be used as FCCs.
+In fact, each function induces a natural partition of the domain into its preimage sets, and an FCC is exactly the FCPC defined with respect to this induced partition.
+This makes FCPCs a direct generalization of FCCs.

 This line of study is also directly useful in scenarios where there is only a single receiver but the receiver is interested in protecting the values of multiple functions of the same message vector.
 Even though the communication is one-to-one, the requirement of safeguarding several functions simultaneously leads to the same core problem: either one protects the entire message vector, or one appends the individual FCC redundancies for each function.
 As before, both approaches may introduce more redundancy than necessary.
 Hence, designing a unified FCPC that jointly protects all the required functions can yield significant savings.
 The framework developed in this work therefore applies both to multiple-receiver settings and to single-receiver, multi-function settings, as illustrated in Fig.~\ref{fig:MFS}.